RickyDane/CoDriver/README.md

 - Close popups with esc
 - Ctrl / Cmd + F for a quicksearch in the current directory
 - Jump to a directory with Ctrl / Cmd + G by inputting a path
+- Filter items in list mode by size, name and last modified

 ### Advanced features
 - Compress files and folders